joaotavora/ravensoup/README.md

   situation, while still performing reasonably well for the other datasets.

+- `RAVENSOUP:SPELLABLE-P-PARALLEL` - A parallelized version of the
+  same algorithm.
+The algorithm is not very easy to parallelize, since there's a lot of contention for the `NEEDED` container.
+The best way to go about it seems to be to have threads iterate parts of soup `BOWL` array and keep a separate record for each iteration, until one of the worker threads finds a solution with `SPELLABLE-P-MIXED` As it stands, this solution is only faster for datasets where the solution can only be found relatively late in the `BOWL` array.

 ## Results

 The function `RAVENSOUP:BENCHMARK-ALL` tests all functions in all